extreemecoder/xapi/README.md

 # Description
-OS agnostic C library for creating applications
+OS agnostic Zig library for creating applications

 Modules:
 gpu - Adds abstractions and a way to easily manage the gpu using vulkan